broodjeaap/go-watch/README.md

 ## Replace

 Simple replace filter, supports regular expressions.
-If the `With` value is empty, it will of course just remove matching text.
+If the `With` value is empty, it will just remove matching text.

 ## Match